-Positive self-talk improves the quality of your attitude, emotions, motivation, behaviors and communication, making your marriagemore joyful, harmonious, caring and intimate.
-Fortunately, change is possible, and Romans 12:2 gives us the key – “by the renewing of your mind,” your thought processes and self-talk.
-The place to start is in your quiet time, seeking God, worshipping in Spirit, meditating on Truth.
+Positive self-talk improves the quality of your attitude, emotions, motivation, behaviors, and communication, making your marriage more joyful, harmonious, caring, and intimate.
+Fortunately, change is possible, and Romans 12:2 gives us the key – “by the renewing of your mind,” your thought processes, and self-talk.
+The place to start is in your quiet time, seeking God, worshipping in Spirit, and meditating on Truth.
 Every morning make 2 Corinthians 10:5 your prayer, “Lord, help me to take my thoughts captive and make them obedient and pleasing to Christ.”

 Recognizing a problem is a big step toward solving it.
 Start listening to yourself.
-If you were to sum up all your negative and positive self-talk statements, which ones would win out?
+If you were, to sum up, all your negative and positive self-talk statements, which ones would win out?
 Several years ago when Sue and I were going through some parenting adjustments in our marriage, I made notes of my internal dialogue periodically during the day.
 I carried a pad and pen and jotted down what I was saying to myself.
-I was surprised by how negative my self-talk could be-how often I had critical thoughts about our situation, about myself, about her and about our relationship.
+I was surprised by how negative my self-talk could be-how often I had critical thoughts about our situation, about myself, about her, and our relationship.

 A friend of ours grew up seeing her father open doors for her mother.
 “That’s how a man shows his wife he loves her,” she thought.
-But when she got married, her husband didn’t practice that “old fashioned notion.”
-Her self-talk was, “If he really cherished me, he’d open my doors.”
+But when she got married, her husband didn’t practice that “old-fashioned notion.”
+Her self-talk was, “If he cherished me, he’d open my doors.”
 Small thoughts began to eat large holes in her attitudes and actions.
-Once she saw the truth, and identified the “lie”she was believing which was provoking her negative self-talk, she was able to change her self-talk.
+Once she saw the truth and identified the “lie” she was believing which was provoking her negative self-talk, she was able to change her self-talk.
 It was then, her attitude improved and her marriage got better.

-The focus of my thoughts, assumptions and beliefs determine my feelings.
+The focus of my thoughts, assumptions, and beliefs determines my feelings.
 Say that aloud occasionally.
 Once you own the fact that it’s what you repeatedly think and say to yourself that determines your attitude and feelings then you set your mind on a positive track.
-You begin to live out what the apostle Paul wrote to the Philippians (4:8-9): “Whatever is true, noble, right, pure, lovely, admirable-if anything is excellent or praiseworthy-think about such things . and the God of peace will be with you.”
-Replacing your thoughts may take some time, but stick with it and you’ll change your attitude and your feelings and your life for good.
+You begin to live out what the apostle Paul wrote to the Philippians (4:8-9): “Whatever is true, noble, right, pure, lovely, admirable-if anything is excellent or praiseworthy-think about such things. and the God of peace will be with you.”
+Replacing your thoughts may take some time, but stick with it and you’ll change your attitude and your feelings, and your life for good.

 A good place to start doing this is to select an aspect of your mate’s character you admire.
 For example, Sue is one of the most organized people I know.
 But sometimes her desire to have everything all planned out can get under my skin.
 Ever felt that way?
 The very thing I appreciate about her can become the thing that bugs me.
 But I can train my brain and say to myself, “Sue’s discipline of planning is something I value deeply.”
 This kind of positive self-talk changes my attitude and makes both of our lives better.